Quartz/bad-data-guide/README.md

 If you have questions about this guide please email [Chris](mailto:c@qz.com).
 Good luck!

+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+Send your pull requests!

 # Index

 ## Issues that your source should solve